Patbox/UniversalGraves/README.md

-  "protectionTime": 300,              // Time for which graves should be protected (is seconds) "shouldBreak": true,                // Changes if grave should break after some time "breakAfter": 900,                  // Time after which grave will break "createGravesFromPvP": true,        // If false, after dying from another players attack grave won't be created "dropItemsAfterExpiring": true,     // If items should drop breaking from expiration "hologram": true,                   // Enables hologram
+  "protectionTime": 300,              // Time for which graves should be protected (is seconds) "shouldBreak": true,                // Changes if grave should break after some time "breakAfter": 900,                  // Time after which grave will break "storeExperience": true,            // If true, experience points will be stored in grave "xpStorageType": "vanilla",         // Allows to change how much of xp is stored, `none` for nothing, `vanilla` for vanilla amount `percent_levels` for percent of levels and `percent_points` for percent of points
+  "xpPercentTypeValue": 100.0,        // Changes how much percent of xp will be stored, works only with xpStorageType of `percent_...`
+  "createGravesFromPvP": true,        // If false, after dying from another players attack grave won't be created "dropItemsAfterExpiring": true,     // If items should drop breaking from expiration "hologram": true,                   // Enables hologram